langgenius/dify-docs/en/advanced/retrieval-augment/hybrid-search.md

 ## Setting the Search Mode When Creating a Knowledge&#x20;

-To set the search mode when creating a knowledge, navigate to the "Knowledge -> Create Knowledge" page.
+To set the search mode when creating a knowledge base, navigate to the "Knowledge -> Create Knowledge" page.
 There, you can configure different search modes in the retrieval settings section.

 <figure><img src="../../.gitbook/assets/screenshot-20231119-175958.png" alt=""><figcaption><p>Setting the Search Mode When Creating a Knowledge</p></figcaption></figure>